Skip To Main Content

 • Tendency to develop physical symptoms or fears associated with personal or school problems

-The term includes schizophrenia but does does not apply to children who are socially maladjusted, unless it is determined that they have an emotional disturbance.
+The term includes schizophrenia but does does not apply to children who are socially maladjusted, unless it is determined that they have an emotional disability

 Intellectual Disability means significantly, sub-average general intellectual functioning -- existing concurrently with deficits in adaptive behavior and manifested during the developmental period -- that adversely affects a child's educational performance.